-My priorities as your Trustee include establishing a focus on student success while being fiscally efficient and transparent with taxpayer dollars.
-After earning my Associate’s Degree from NOCCCD’s Fullerton College, I went on to complete a Bachelor’s Degree in Business Administration, Master of Public Administration, Master of Business Administration, Certificate in Finance, and Master Certificate in Federal Financial Management.
+My priorities as your Trustee include a strong focus on student success while being fiscally responsible and transparent with your tax dollars.
+After attending NOCCCD’s Fullerton College, I went on to complete a Bachelor’s degree in Business Administration, Master’s in Public Administration (MPA), Master’s in Business Administration (MBA), Certificate in Finance, and Master Certificate in Federal Financial Management (MCFFM).

 Official Candidate Biography

 Ryan and his wife Emily are the proud parents of four kids and have been active volunteers within their community in and around Yorba Linda, where they were both raised.
 Ryan and Emily met while working through college together at Disneyland.
 At the time they were married, Ryan thought he was a pretty good catch, but Emily has proven to him every single year since that he married-up.

 Emily also earned the first Master’s Degree in the family along with her teaching credential while raising our first daughter and working part-time to begin her career in education.
 Emily’s pride and joy is her children and her most challenging position is mother to very active kids.
 For the last several years, she has also worked full-time as an education director at the family’s local church.
 Our eldest daughter is a junior in college now and loving every minute of it so we only have three more kids to go but with one in junior high school and two still in elementary school, we thankfully have quite a way to go.